 - School: School of Social and Political Sciences

 The course introduces qualitative research methods commonly used in the Social Sciences.

 Lecture - Tuesdays 10-11.
-One hour weekly labs - times to be confirmed.
+Two-hour weekly tutorial - times to be confirmed.

 The summative assessment will consist of:

 ■ Critical Methodological Appraisal (40% of the final grade)

 Students will be provided with a choice of academic articles which report on research findings, and will be expected to conduct a critical appraisal of the methodological approach taken.
 The critical appraisal is designed to provide students with the opportunity to critically appraise the overall appropriateness of the research design underpinning a piece of published research.
 This will involve assessing the strengths and weaknesses of the particular methodological approach adopted in the research, and commenting on its suitability to address the research questions.